cataclysmbnteam/Cataclysm-BN/doc/JSON_INFO.md

     [ "9mm", [ "glockmag" ] ]                // The first magazine specified for each ammo type is the default
     [ "45", [ "m1911mag", "m1911bigmag" ] ],
 ],
+"milling": {                                 // Optional.
+If given, the item can be milled in a water/wind mill.
+  "into": "flour",                           // The item id of the product.
+  "conversion_rate": 4                       // Number of products per item consumed.
+At a conversion_rate of 4, 1 item is milled into 4 product.
+Only accepts integers.
+},
 "explode_in_fire": true,                     // Should the item explode if set on fire "explosion": {                               // Physical explosion data "damage": 10,                              // Damage the explosion deals to player at epicenter.
 Damage is halved above 50% radius.